 It's unbelievable.

-Um same with Georgia, Iowa, all these, all these states, it's very important.
+Same with Georgia, Iowa, all these states.

-Must win states for the president.
+Must-win states for the president.

 Must win.

-Everything you can think of.
+It's pretty much everything, everything you can think of.

 And it seems that the president now is surging at just the right time.